-Between now and 2040 the region’s population will grow by 24% to almost 6.5 million people and employment is projected to grow by 36%.
+Between now and 2040 the region’s population will grow by 24% to over 6.6 million people and employment is projected to grow by 36%.

 While the region will see growth as a whole, some areas will grow faster than others.
 The population of the outer jurisdictions is expected to grow at a faster rate than the inner jurisdictions, but the inner jurisdictions will retain the majority of the region’s population in 2040.
 In addition, employment is expected to grow fastest in the outer jurisdictions of Virginia, but the highest concentration of jobs will be in the District of Columbia, Fairfax County, VA, and Montgomery County, MD in 2040.
 This means that the population will be slightly more dispersed in 2040 than it is today, and jobs will continue to concentrate toward the western side of the region.